 Translated in terms of Fourier modes, we assume that $\mathbf{\widehat{U}}^{\prime}(r, k) \approx 0$ and $\mathbf{\widehat{U}}^{\prime \prime}(r, k) \approx 0$ in system~\cref{eq:autonomousODE}.
 In other words, the periodic solution of~\cref{eq:travelling-frame} is an approximate solution of

 defined on a very thin annulus with $r_1 = r_0 + \varepsilon$, for $0 < \varepsilon \ll 1$.

 \Cref{fig:thin} shows the starting solution for the BVP~\cref{eq:autonomousODE}--\cref{eq:phase} with $\sigma=3.2$ and $\zeta=0.8$.
 Panel~(a) shows the periodic solution of system~\cref{eq:travelling-frame} with period $2 \pi$ for $R = 5$, which exists when $\omega~\approx~0.3346$.
+This periodic solution is created in a Hopf bifurcation at $\omega~\approx~0.2640$.
 Panel~(b) shows the distribution of the one-dimensional periodic solution along a thin two-dimensional annulus; in Fourier space, this solution is given by approximately constant Fourier coefficient vectors for all $r \in [r_0, r_1]$.
 Here, we used $\varepsilon = 0.002$ and set

 The red, green and blue regions represent the spatial dominance of $a$, $b$ and $c$, respectively.